 Algorithmic trading strategies

 Most algorithmic trading strategies center around identifying opportunities in the market based on statistics.
 The following are common trading strategies used in algo-trading:

 - Trend-following strategies

 - Arbitrage Opportunities

 - Volume-weighted average price

 - Percentage of Volume (POV)

 - Beyond the Usual Trading Algorithms

 Implementing the designed algorithm on the computer is the last step of algorithmic trading.
 Another important thing that one must do before applying the algorithmic system is to backtest.
 Backtesting is trying out algorithms on past trading history to see if it would have increased your profits then.
 Always remember the more complex the algorithm the more backtesting is required to make sure everything is operational before putting it to action.

 Algorithmic trading is not easy to set up or maintain if you have limited computer knowledge.
-Luckily, there are many award-winning traders that can help you start trading such as Kevin Davey, these traders can help with setting up a server and the upkeep as well as the nuances of a new system.
+Luckily, there are many award-winning traders that can help you start trading, these traders can help with setting up a server and the upkeep as well as the nuances of a new system.